-The second section, Collecting to astonish, collecting for research, begins in three visually impressive rooms, dedicated to Venetian explorers, which narrate the history of scientific expeditions by using an intentionally “old-fashioned” style; explorers’ memorabilia and artifacts are placed into imposing glass and wood cabinets in the main gallery, while a number of hunting trophies and stuffed animals are arranged onto the walls of the two adjoining rooms.
-This section also features an octagonal 18th-century-style cabinet of curiosities accommodating a bizarre collection of “nature’s wonders”.
+The second section, Collecting to astonish, collecting for research, begins in three visually impressive rooms, dedicated to Venetian explorers, which narrate the history of scientific expeditions by using an intentionally “old-fashioned” style; explorers’ memorabilia and artifacts are placed in imposing glass and wood cabinets in the main gallery, while a number of hunting trophies and stuffed animals are arranged onto the walls of the two adjoining rooms.
+This section also features an octagonal 18th-century-style cabinet of curiosities with a bizarre collection of “nature’s wonders”.

 The third part of the permanent exhibition, entitled The strategies of life, encompasses many thematic galleries featuring specimens, models, and interactive digital exhibits to present the complexity of life on our planet, and its capability to adapt to different environments.
-Each theme, such as “moving in three dimensions into the water”, “stay idle” or “eating light”, is depicted into a dedicated space, characterized by forms and colors aimed to evoke the corresponding natural habitats.
+Each theme, such as “moving in three dimensions into the water”, “stay idle” or “eating light”, is depicted in a dedicated space, characterized by forms and colors aimed to evoke the corresponding natural habitats.

-The program of activities of the Venice Museum of Natural History includes special exhibitions, conferences, science learning courses and workshops aimed at children, adults, schools, and educators.
+The program of activities of the Venice Museum of Natural History includes special exhibitions, conferences, science learning courses, and workshops aimed at children, adults, schools, and educators.
 The museum’s building is fully accessible to physically impaired people and also includes a specialized library, a shop, a cafe, and a small garden.